pkinif/luxJob/README.md

 It powers the backend of an API built with Plumber, offering:

+- Filterable vacancy search

--Filterable vacancy search - Learning track recommendations - Company and book lookup endpoints
+- Learning track recommendations

+- Company and book lookup endpoints

 ## 🚀 Installation